I've had type 1 diabetes since 2002 and for many years, I followed the recommended diet plan from my doctors.

 It's hard work and it's commitment but once you see the results, it becomes a no-brainer.
 I truly believe that this way of eating makes sense for anyone with type 1 diabetes and improved blood sugar levels WILL improve your quality of life.

 Lisa La Nasa was diagnosed with T1D in 2002 and is a Certified Level 2 Diabetes Paraprofessional.
-Both her mom and brother are also T1, so although she wasn't diagnosed until age 25, she grew up with T1D.
-Lisa has lived in 4 countries since diagnosis and traveled to many more, including hiking through Thailand 6 weeks after diagnosis.
-Mom of two beautiful girls (with #2 born in an accidental, unassisted home birth), wife, coffee-lover, fitness enthusiast, yoga & meditation rookie.
-Urban-living-minimalist-mindful-honest-learner.
+Both her mom and brother are also T1, so although she wasn't diagnosed until age 25, she grew up around T1D.
+Lisa's lived in 4 countries on 3 continents since diagnosis and traveled to many more, including hiking through Thailand 6 weeks after diagnosis.
+Mom of two beautiful girls (with #2 born in an accidental, unassisted home birth), wife, coffee-lover.
+Fitness, yoga & meditation enthusiast.

-Lisa's goal is to help people improve their lives through low carb eating and healthy living.
+Lisa's goal is to help people with diabetes improve their lives through low carb eating and healthy living.